seandolinar/fangraphs-arcade/web/README.md

     $ npm run build

 The built app will be in `build/`.
+The project is configured to be servere from a `/nes` subdirectory.